nyarla/auto-bump-cpanfile/README.md

 - `env.perl-version` - the runtime version of perl
 - `env.cpanfile` - the path to `cpanfile`

-#### `workflows/chatopt-cpanfile.yml`
+#### `workflows/chatops-cpanfile.yml`

 This file is for the chatops by issue comment on the bump pull request.

-The `env` arguments as follows:
+The arguments as follows:

-- `perl-version` - the runtime version of perl
+- `env.perl-version` - the runtime version of perl
-- `commit-message-prefix` - the prefix string for grep bump commit log from pull request
+- `env,commit-message-prefix` - the prefix string for grep bump commit from pull request
-- `commit-message-regexp` - the regexp fort extracing the CPAN module name
+- `env.commit-message-regexp` - the regexp for extracing the CPAN module name

-The format of `commit-message-regexp` is `s///` code on perl, please looking to this file about how this variable is used.
+The format of `commit-message-regexp` is `s///` code on perl, please looking to this file, about how to used that setting.

 The chatops command as follows: